On the outside our lives can seem like the greatest success stories.

 I had just finished one year of my studies to become a primary teacher.
 I thought it was the most sensible ting to do, as I didn’t quite know what to do in life.
 I thought I might as well get myself a secure platform to stand on.
 I was still looking over my shoulder seeing what great jobs my friends had, and I didn’t want to be “any less”.
 But my inner being didn’t really care about that.
 It told me to do something completely different.

-I remember as it was yesterday.
-I sat at a café with my dad, rambling on about my lack of inspiration for my studies and all of a sudden I heard myself say – what I really want to do is interviewing interesting people about the big questions of life!
+I remember it as it was yesterday.
+I sat at a café with my dad, rambling on about my lack of inspiration for my studies and all of a sudden I heard myself say “what I really want to do dad, is to interview interesting people about the big questions of life”!

 In that second I knew there was no going back.

 The thought was so clear and my heart jumped so hard, that I couldn’t ignore it.
-The same day the name “Wisdom From North” fell down in my head and two weeks later my first interview was recorded.
+The same day the name “Wisdom From North” fell down in my head and two weeks later my first interview was recorded borrowing my dad’s old camera.

 Every year I would continue doing interviews, although I didn’t make much money from it.
 After all, my videos were on YouTube and people could choose whether they wanted to donate.
 I didn’t know how to resolve my financial situation, but I knew I was on the right way.
 I was following my heart, and I am a firm believer that when you do, you can’t go wrong.
 I also had faith in the universe that new ideas and dreams would appear, when the time was right.